 The medical malpractice insurance industry tends to go through cycles.
 In the early 1970s, several private underwriters left the segment due to increasing payouts and low premiums.
 This led to an availability crisis.
 In response to this dearth of availability, physicians across the nation turned to their state Professional Associations and formed their own malpractice insurance companies, jointly owned by them.
 These originally physician-owned MLPI companies now control half the market share.
 Examples include The Doctors Company (TDC) from CA- that operates nationwide and MAGMutual from Georgia, which operates in 10 states of the SouthEast.
 These companies are mutually owned by policyholders and often return profits back to them in the form of dividends or rate cuts.
 For this reason, they are called “participating” carriers.
 As examples, in 2016 MAGMutual returned $25M to policyholders in the form of about 10-12% reduction in premiums (based on how long a policyholder has been with the company) and in 2015 TDC returned $28M in dividends to policyholders.

 There was another crisis in the late 1990’s, leading to premiums peaking in 2002.
 Since then, they have gradually fallen and largely remained steady over the last decade or so.
 Coupled with the fact that the number of claims filed has been decreasing, premiums have fallen 20% since 2006.

-It is really important to choose the right insurer—one that has been around a good while, has developed a good reputation and is financially rock stable.
+When buying medical malpractice insurance it is really important to choose the right insurer—one that has been around a good while, has developed a good reputation, and is financially rock stable.

 With regard to financial strength, the principal rating system of the insurance world is A.M.
 Best.
 I recommend you stay with a company with at least an A or better (A+, A++) rating unless you have a specific reason for your decision.